Anna Kirey is the Deputy Director of Campaigns for the Russia and Eurasia Region at Amnesty International.

 There are many opportunities to gain extra experience during your time at university, but below are some examples of things you could consider.

-We have split this into Student's Guild opportunities and Volunteering, and have highlighted some of the options that are most relevant to the Third sector.
+We have split this into Student Union opportunities and Volunteering, and have highlighted some of the options that are most relevant to the Third sector.
 This is by no means an exaustive list, and depending upon the charity you wish to apply for, there may be specific opportunities available to showcase your interest.

-If this is the case, you should do your own research on the Student's Guild website and contact charities directly to enquire about volunteering openings.
+If this is the case, you should do your own research on the Student's Guild website or the Student Union website Penryn and contact charities directly to enquire about volunteering openings.

-Joining societies and getting involved with the Student’s Guild activities is a fantastic opportunity to gain experience for your CV and show your dedication to your chosen area of interest.
+Joining societies and getting involved with the Students' Guild Streatham or Student Union Penryn activities is a fantastic opportunity to gain experience for your CV and show your dedication to your chosen area of interest.

 This is especially important in the Third Sector, as discussed above.